tarowatanabe/expgram/man/expgram.py.rst

 7. Quantize estimated ngram language model and output as *<output>.lm.quantize*.

-  -  We perofmr 8-bit quantization.
+  - We perform 8-bit quantization.
   - For details, see `expgram_counts_quantize(1)` or `expgram_counts_quantize_mpi(1)`.

 You can perform the whole pipeline in parallel either by specifying